 Deep Sea Fishing

-The most popular spot to deep sea fish in Costa Rica is out of the Los Sueños Marina.
+The most popular spot for deep-sea fish in Costa Rica is out of the Los Sueños Marina.
 The latest addition to the central Pacific area is Quepos Marina Pez Vela with one hundred wet slips.
 It is known for its sailfish and inshore fishing opportunities.
 This area has many rocky islands with a variety of inshore species, the most well-known being Roosterfish.
-The main marina to fish in the North West coast is Tamarindo.
-In the South West coast, you can go to Golfito, Puerto Jiménez, and Drake Bay.
+The main marina to fish on the North West coast is Tamarindo.
+On the South West coast, you can go to Golfito, Puerto Jiménez, and Drake Bay.
 The Pacific coast is best for game fish like Marlin and Sailfish.